eMaringolo/pharo-couchdb/README.md

 # Server Installation
 Download CouchDB and install it [following the instructions in CouchDB website](https://couchdb.apache.org/#download).

 If you install it using defaults, it will a create a default server running at `http://127.0.0.1:5984/` without authentication.
-All the exapmles will assume the server is running at that address and port.
+All the examples will assume the server is running at that address and port.

 # How to use